renzodamgo/Drivesafe/README.md

 ## 🎯 Introduction

-Drivesafe is a cutting-edge application designed to combat drowsiness and distracted driving using modern machine learning techniques.
+Drivesafe is an iOS application designed to combat drowsiness and distracted driving using modern machine learning techniques.
 It emphasizes the integration of PyTorch with Apple's Core ML.
-Leveraging the power of the YOLOv8 object detection model, DriveSafe is meticulously trained on a distinctive dataset that amalgamates records from FORM and YawDD datasets.
+Leveraging the power of the YOLOv8 object detection model, DriveSafe is trained on a distinctive dataset that amalgamates records from FORM and YawDD datasets.
 Its core mission is to detect drowsiness in real-time, fostering safer driving experiences.

 ## 📜 Dataset Details